Menu

 MY 2 CENTS WORTH

-A very funny sendup of their not-so-fun-loving Welsh neighbours, with plenty of interesting visual material and great quotes, especially from Jon Pertwee in his brilliant guest role as Reverend Llewellyn.
-The various rugby scenes might go on a bit long, but are still amusing enough to retain viewer interest.
+A very funny sendup of the Goodies not-so-fun-loving Welsh neighbours, with plenty of interesting visual material and a stack of great quotes, especially from Jon Pertwee in his brilliant guest role as Reverend Llewellyn.
+The various rugby scenes might go on for a bit long, but are still amusing enough to retain viewer interest.

 .